Effective: February 18, 2021

 Special category data

-We do not seek to process any special categories of personal data (as defined in GDPR) about Users; for example, data about race or ethnicity, religious or philosophical beliefs, sex life, sexual orientation, political opinions, trade union membership, health, genetic or biometric data, and criminal convictions or offences.
+We do not seek to process any special categories of personal data (as defined in the GDPRs) about Users; for example, data about race or ethnicity, religious or philosophical beliefs, sex life, sexual orientation, political opinions, trade union membership, health, genetic or biometric data, and criminal convictions or offences.

 Change of purpose